Paulinho Moccelin

-Paulo Roberto Moccelin (born 16 March 1994), commonly known as Paulinho, is a Brazilian professional footballer who plays as a winger for Indonesian club Arema.
+Paulo Roberto Moccelin (born 16 March 1994), commonly known as Paulinho, is a Brazilian professional footballer who plays as a winger for Brazilian club Londrina.

 Career

 He began his career in the Juventude's Academy, which in 2012 turned professional player.
 However, he played little in the club, because in the beginning of 2013 was transferred for Grêmio in a package of signings who still had Alex Telles, Bressan, Ramiro and Follmann.

 Because of low use in his new club, Paulinho Moccelin was loaned to Fortaleza in March 2014, in the meantime, was not well at the club and was eventually returned to Grêmio two months later.
 In June of the same year, Paulinho was again loaned, this time to Londrina, which has the function of helping the club of Campeonato Brasileiro Série D to higher division.

 On 26 June 2025, Paulinho Moccelin officially signed for Indonesian club Arema.